 The First Zeppelins: LZ-1 through LZ-4

-The construction of Count Ferdinand von Zeppelin’s first airship, LZ-1, began in June, 1898 in a floating wooden hangar on the Bodensee (Lake Constance) at Manzell (Friedrichshafen) in Southern Germany, not far from the Swiss border.
+Count Ferdinand von Zeppelin began construction of his first airship, LZ-1, in June, 1898 in a floating wooden hangar on the Bodensee (Lake Constance) at Manzell (Friedrichshafen) in Southern Germany, not far from the Swiss border.
 The movable, floating shed allowed the ship to be positioned into the wind to enter or leave its hangar.

 LZ-1